-Italian cars of all years and all will be featured throughout all ten days of our event, including an All Italian race at Schenley Park on Sunday July 19.
+Italian cars will be featured throughout all ten days of our event, including an All Italian race at Schenley Park on Sunday July 19.
+The cars of Italy will be featured at all of our car shows and Race Week events.
 If you own a new or vintage Italian car or are just a fan, the 2015 Pittsburgh Vintage Grand Prix this is the place to be this summer!
-The PVGP is the nation’s largest vintage race event, covering ten full days that includes racing, car shows and parades.

 To add to the excitement the Grand Prix and the Cortile are also hosting the Fiat Club America’s FreakOut Annual Convention during the July 17-19 Schenley Park weekend.
 This event typically draws 200 Fiats from all over the country.
 Combined with our Italian Marque we are expecting to fill the 18th fairway!